taewookim02/todos/README.md

 ## Todos:

-1. render todo not working properly
-2. todoModal to be appended at the end of todos-container
+1. todoModal to be appended at the end of todos-container

 ## Use case scenarios